burgerman/cp631_group12/README.md

 ### Steps to visualize the Forest.
-##### Login to the course server and make sure you have bokeh and numoy libraries with the required versions(check requiremetns.txt file for information)
+##### Login to the course server and make sure you have 'bokeh' and 'numpy' libraries with the required versions(check requiremetns.txt file for information)
 ##### Run python script "bokeh serve --show visualize.py"
 ##### To Visualize the forest on the web browser you need to open your local machine's terminal and setup and ssh tunnel.
 ##### Tunnel cmd: "ssh -L 5006:localhost:5006 username@mcs1.wlu.ca"